This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Budapest, Hungary

 This is a winter city if ever there was one.
-Rich in history and culture, winter in Budapest has a fairy tale like quality, making it a top European winter destination.
+Rich in history and culture, spending a day in Budapest in winter has a fairy tale quality, making it a top European winter destination.

 An added bonus is that Budapest is also a fantastic budget destination, easy on the pocket at any time of year.
 There are beautiful Christmas markets, with Vörösmarty Square being one of the most popular in Central Europe, as well as one of the oldest in Hungary.